-New Zealanders share a strong national identity, have a sense of belonging and value cultural diversity.
+New Zealanders have a strong national identity and a sense of belonging, and value cultural diversity.
 Everybody is able to pass their cultural traditions on to future generations.
-Māori culture is valued and protected.
+Māori culture is valued, practised and protected.

 Culture refers to the customs, practices, languages, values and world views that define social groups such as those based on nationality, ethnicity, region or common interests.
 Cultural identity is important for people’s sense of self and how they relate to others.
 A strong cultural identity can contribute to people’s overall wellbeing.